uww-osterz-classes/compsci424p1-cpp-workshop748/README.md

 Use this template for Operating Systems Program 1 in C++.

+**Your C++ code files must use the extension `.cpp`**, except header files may use the extension `.h`.
+The makefile that GitHub Classroom uses to run your code searches only for files with .cpp extensions.

 The included files use a (mostly) typical C++ file structure for a program like this.
 Feel free to change, add, divide, combine, or delete files; add or combine classes; create more methods; modify the existing methods; and more.
 Providing correct functionality is more important than having a specific program structure.

 The GitHub Classroom autograder will compile and run your code on a Linux virtual machine using the GNU C++ compiler.
 You can use all C++ features that are supported by the C++17 standard plus amendments.